Config Files & CLI

 equipment.json

 Each entry requires name, process_type, category, and either param (size/capacity parameter) or purchased_cost (manual override).
-All other fields are optional.
+All other fields are optional — omitting material, as shown below, resolves it from the matched correlation’s own default material instead of assuming carbon steel (see Available materials).

 {